lphexter/predicting_fmri_response_dissimilarity_to_natural_scenes/README.md

 # biu_python_final_project
 BIU python class final project.
-Code is primarily run in Google Colab, link here: <INSERT_LINK>
+Full dataset results are run via various Google Colab workbooks (impossible to run with the full dataset on a local machine), but this repo has all corresponding code split out into organized files (per `Directory structure` detailed below).
+Details on how to run this code locally with a small subset of data are noted here as well.

 ## Directory structure
 <details>